-AI solutions analyze meaning and context of patient’s structured and unstructured data in clinical notes and reports combined with clinical expertise, and external research to identify potential patient treatment pathways and plans.
+AI solutions analyze the meaning and context of patient’s structured and unstructured data in clinical notes and reports combined with clinical expertise and external research to identify potential patient treatment pathways and plans.

 Healthcare Professional Productivity

-AI solutions analyze lab tests and other mundane patient care, and clinical tasks that can be accomplished faster, more accurately, and consistent to appropriate standards.
-AI effectively and efficiently covers a broad variety of body diseases and imaging modalities, including, X-rays, CT scans, etc.
+AI solutions analyze lab tests and other mundane patient care, and clinical tasks that can be accomplished faster, more accurately, and consistent with appropriate standards.
+AI effectively and efficiently covers a wide variety of body diseases and imaging modalities, including, X-rays, CT scans, etc.